pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-a-github-action-secret.md

 ## Using GitHub Action Secrets

-In this example, we list the steps required to configure a GitHub Token for use in one of the most popular GitHub Actions, [Super Linter](https://github.com/marketplace/actions/super-linter).
-We can obtain extra details about a given commit's code quality when provided with a GitHub Token.
+In this example, we list the steps required to configure a GitHub token for use in one of the most popular GitHub actions, [super linter](https://github.com/marketplace/actions/super-linter).
+We can obtain extra details about a given commit's code quality when provided with a GitHub token.
 This token is sensitive; thus, it will be stored and referenced as a secret within a GitHub [Environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 ### Prerequisites